 Learn to play fiddle in Edinburgh

-The String Circle one-day fiddle workshops are held on the first Saturday of each month in Portobello.
+The String Circle one-day fiddle workshops are held on the first Saturday of each month in Portobello, Edinburgh.
 You can enrol in all workshops here.
-The workshops are linked with Portobello Fun Fiddle‘s weekly classes.
+The workshops are linked with Portobello Fun Fiddle’s weekly classes.
+I’ll be teaching a weekly Absolute Beginners class at Fun Fiddle from January 2017.

 Join the String Circle fiddle workshops to learn fiddle technique in a fun and relaxed group.
+Each workshop is limited to a maximum of 10 fiddlers.
 Find out more about how the workshops run.

 Venue: Tribe Porty, 19 Windsor Place, Portobello EH152AJ